-From its very earliest versions, the Glossary has included terms for commodities of plants and plant products grouped by pest risk rather than by commercial criteria.
-These are called commodity classes.
-Most importantly, these classes distinguish between the high-risk categories plants for planting and seeds and various lower-risk categories (cut flowers and branches, fruits and vegetables).
-They also distinguish between the IPPC terms plants and plant products (including the specific cases of grain, wood and stored products).
-More detailed terms within these classes are not included, since these would make unnecessary distinctions between commodities which present a very similar pest risk.
-Of course, terminology may be needed to make such distinctions for other purposes (e.g. between woody plants and herbaceous plants, or between grafted plants and cuttings), but the Glossary does not have to provide it.
-Besides, certain commercial terms (like "Nursery stock") are not used consistently around the world, e.g. for woody plants only, for plants with roots only.
+From its very earliest versions, the Glossary had included terms for commodities of plants and plant products grouped by their generalized, perceived pest risk rather than by commercial criteria.
+These were called commodity classes.
+Most importantly, these classes distinguished between the high-pest risk categories plants for planting and seeds, and various lower-pest risk categories (cut flowers and branches, fruits and vegetables).
+They also distinguished between the IPPC terms plants and plant products (including the specific cases of grain, wood and stored products).